 Lifelong Learning Opportunities

 Get a taste of The Seattle School.
 Under the banner of Forum, we host public events throughout the year, including workshops, symposia, seminars, and lectures (the Alumni Lecture Series, the Stanley Grenz Lecture Series, Humanity Through Community, and the Relational Perspectives Series).

 Healing & Restoration at The Allender Center

 Deepen your practice through Dr. Dan Allender’s innovative approach to story, harm, and restoration.
-Therapists, practitioners, and advocates can delve into short-term seminars, workshops, and online courses including six-day Recovery Week, four-day Story Workshop, and four-weekend Training Certificates.
+Therapists, practitioners, and advocates can delve into short-term seminars, workshops, and online courses including six-day Recovery Week, four-day Story Workshop, and four-weekend Certificates in Narrative-Focused Trauma Care.

 Go deeper into your learning at a one or two-day conference at our Belltown campus.
 The one-day Humanity Through Community conference empowers you to live, work and lead in culturally responsive ways.
 The two-day Inhabit conference is designed to engage, encourage, and empower innovative, missional practitioners as they go into their communities.

 Get a rich on-site learning experience in one of our academic classes, for credit or audit.
 We offer weekly courses ranging from 8–15 weeks in length as well as shorter intensives.
 You can read more about the application process on our Community Audit and Non-Degree application pages.

 Alumni and visitors are welcome to sit in on Seattle School classes.
 Contact us to find out what’s being offered during your visit.

 Ready to take the next step?